suraj3641/Healthcare_Clone/README.md

 # Healthcare_Clone
 <br>
-This is a healthcare .
+This is a healthcare clone .
 <br>
 using - html,css